moyner/MultiComponentFlash.jl/docs/src/examples/basics.md

+# Basic usage
+This section covers the basics of how to perform vapor-liquid flashes.
+For examples of how to get better performance, please see [Advanced usage](@ref).

 # Vapor-liquid equilibrium for constants
 Many vapor-liquid problems can be solved under the assumption of equilibrium constants (K-values).
 If the K-values are independent of the phase mole fractions, the vapor fraction ``V`` can be determined by a solution of the Rachford-Rice equations.
 We define the standard relations for molar balance:
 `` z_i = V y_i + (1-V) x_i ``